-Note 16.
+Note 17.
 Subsequent Events

-The Company has evaluated subsequent events occurring through May 10, 2023, the date that these financial statements were originally available to be issued, and determined the following subsequent event occurred that would require disclosure in these financial statements.
+The Company has evaluated subsequent events occurring through August 9, 2023, the date that these financial statements were originally available to be issued, and determined that no subsequent events occurred that would require disclosure in these financial statements.